EHMA 2017 Annual Conference – Meet our keynote speakers

-This year’s Annual Conference will revolve around the topic of “Health Futures“.
+The EHMA 2017 Annual Conference will be held on 13 – 15 June in the vibrant city of Milan, Italy, hosted by the prestigious Bocconi University on the topic of ‘Health Futures’.
 Two perspectives will be considered.
-On the one hand, delegates will try to identify external trends in demography, technology, economy and culture and discuss what those trends mean for the demands on and organisation of our Healthcare systems in the (near) future.
-On the other hand, they will attempt to assess how such changes are impacting the current reform agenda and whether they are making service improvement challenging to achieve.
+On the one hand, we will identify external trends in demography, technology, economy and culture and discuss what those trends mean for the demands on and organisation of our healthcare systems in the (near) future.
+On the other hand, we will assess how such changes are impacting the current reform agenda and whether they are making service improvement challenging to achieve.

-During the three-days Conference several Parallel Sessions, Special Interest Groups meetings, Thematic sessions and presentations will take place, together with social events that will enhance networking and knowledge sharing among the delegates in an informal atmosphere.
+Over the three days we will bring together health managers, health professionals, policy and decision makers, educators and heads of research programmes.
+We will host several parallel sessions, Special Interest Groups meetings, and thematic sessions, together with social events that will enhance networking and knowledge sharing among the delegates in an informal atmosphere.

-On 13th June, during the Opening Plenary Session, EHMA 2017 Annual Conference will be inaugurated by Dr. Figueras’ speech, which will outline the main challenges and opportunities for European health policy.
+On 13 June, at the Opening Plenary, the EHMA 2017 Annual Conference will be inaugurated by Dr Figueras’ speech that will outline the main challenges and opportunities for European health policy.

-Dr. Josep Figueras is the Director of the European Observatory on Health Systems and Policies and head of the WHO European Centre on Health Policy in Brussels, proud holder of an academic position at the London School of Hygiene & Tropical Medicine and a visiting professor at the Imperial College.
-His research interests are focussed mainly on the comparative health system and policy analysis.
-He has worked with a wide range of international organizations, including the European Commission and the World Bank.
+Dr Figueras is the Director of the European Observatory on Health Systems and Policies and Head of the WHO European Centre on Health Policy in Brussels, proud holder of an academic position at the London School of Hygiene & Tropical Medicine and a visiting professor at Imperial College London.
+His research interests are mainly focussed on the comparative health system and policy analysis.
+He has worked with a wide range of international organisations, including the European Commission and the World Bank.

-Also, Dr. Figueras is President of the Board of Accreditation of APHEA and the honorary fellow of the UK faculty of public health medicine.
-Furthermore, he is a long-standing friend of EHMA and has twice received the prize for the best annual publication on policy and management as well as the Andrija Stampar Medal in 2006.
+Dr Figueras is also President of the Board of Accreditation of APHEA and the Honorary Fellow of the UK Faculty of Public Health Medicine.
+He is a long-standing friend of EHMA and has twice received the prize for the best annual publication on policy and management as well as the Andrija Stampar Medal in 2006.

 Sir David Sloman